-The Utah Central Database (pawn.utah.gov) is an electronic repository created under the PSTMIA that allows pawnshops and secondhand merchants to upload seller and item information for each pawn or secondhand transaction.
+The Utah Central Database (pawn.utah.gov) is an electronic repository created under the PSMCCTIA that allows pawnshops and secondhand merchants to upload seller and item information for each pawn, secondhand, or catalytic converter transaction.
 The information required to be uploaded by each business is stored in the database and is searchable by the Division and other registered law enforcement agencies.